codacy/codacy-codesniffer/docs/description/Generic_CodeAnalysis_UselessOverridingMethod.md

 }
 ```

-Invalid: An overriding method that only calls the parent.
+Invalid: An overriding method that only calls the parent method.
 ```
-final class Foo
+final class Foo extends Baz
 {
     public function bar()
     {